ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-8/journal-8.md

 # 📘 Day 8 Journal – JavaScript - Strings (continued)

 ## ✅ What I Did Today
+Today was a string-slinging adventure!
+I dove deeper into JavaScript’s text manipulation toolkit and came out feeling like a wizard of words.
+From slicing and dicing to repeating and replacing, I got hands-on with the kind of logic that powers real user interactions.

 ## 🎨 What is <code>prompt()</code>?
 *Definition*